JoranVandenbroucke/Balbino/README.md

 - Basic Shader Editor
 - Basic Lights
 - Basic Material Editor
-- Custom (Binalry)File type to unify all assets
+- Custom (Binary)File type that unifies all assets

-Most things are handled trough UUIDs (64bit integers) Assets are UUID bound, his means no mather were an asset is located it will find it back, even the name can change.
+64-bit integers, known as UUIDs, manage most tasks.
+Every asset possesses a UUID.
+The UUID ensures asset retrieval from any location within the project folder, regardless of a name or location change.

-My Goasls and planned features can be found back on my [Trello Page](https://trello.com/b/NjIxYnGU/balbino-development-goals)
+Goals and planned features found on [Trello Page](https://trello.com/b/NjIxYnGU/balbino-development-goals)